yogendrabaskota/NepaliASR/README.md

 # Nepali Speech-to-Text Converter

 Nepali Speech-to-Text Converter is a simple web application that allows users to convert their Nepali speech into text.
-The app records your voice for 5 seconds and provides the transcription in real time.
+The app records your voice and provides the transcription in real time.

 ## Features
 - **Speech Recording**: Record Nepali speech with a single click.